 Many times we undervalue ourselves and how much value we bring to the marketplace.

-I see so many astounding people working for much less than there worth simply because they simply don’t realize how valuable they are.
+I see so many astounding people working for much less than they’re worth simply because they simply don’t realize how valuable they are.

 You understanding how valuable you are can have a significant impact on the money you make.